What Programs do we offer?

 Outside of tutoring and the student management team, what does the BranchOut program also entail?

 BranchOut! offers a wide range of outreach opportunities and community events in addition to tutoring.
-For an overview of our program last summer and past events, please view the "2021 programs" and "News & Events" subpages on our website.
+For an overview of our program last summer and past events, please view the "News & Events" subpages on our website.
 We also hold an annual end-of-summer celebration event for all BranchOut! mentors to recognize their achievements and recap our work.

 How many weeks should mentors sign up for?